Is Pastina Good When Sick?

 What Makes Pastina a Healthy Choice?

-Though it may seem simple, pastina offers a surprising range of nutritional benefits.
-Made primarily from semolina flour, it serves as a carbohydrate-rich food that can be easily paired with nutrient-packed ingredients like broth, eggs, or cheese.
+Though it may seem simple, patina offers a surprising range of nutritional benefits.
+Made primarily from semolina flour, it is a carbohydrate-rich food easily paired with nutrient-packed ingredients like broth, eggs, or cheese.
 Here’s a quick look at its key nutritional components:

 Why It Matters When You’re Sick